 5. Drop off at Random Apple HQ - please stick to your booked slot!

 6. Don't let Sarah talk at you about apples for too long while you're dropping off (!)

 If your fruit tree is looking a little worse for wear or needs an annual tidy-up we can help!
-We've been trained by Westcountryman (aka apple aficionado Les Davies) to be able to help with formative pruning, maintenance and even restoration of old and poor producing trees.
-Our 2021 winter pruning calendar is booking up quickly so drop us a message with some details and your address and we'll get in touch to come and do a site visit as soon as poss.
+We've been trained by Westcountryman (aka apple aficionado Les Davies) to be able to help with formative pruning, maintenance and even restoration projects on old and poor producing trees.
+Our winter and summer pruning calendar books up quickly so drop us a message with some details and your address and we'll get in touch to come and do a site visit as soon as poss.